molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 Need to think this through a bit more, but for now this section contains a more technical installation guide.
 -->
 ### <a name="installing-molgenis-cargo"></a> Installing MOLGENIS using maven cargo
 The fastest and easiest way to get MOLGENIS running on a machine, is using our cargo project.
-This is collection of files that you can use to deplloy MOLGENIS for you.
+This is collection of files that you can use to deploy MOLGENIS for you.
 There are three steps you need to do before this will work:

 **Download the cargo project**
 <!--
-TODO: Get this project to the molgenis repository, so I do not have to link to the github of fleur -->
+TODO: Get this project to the molgenis repository, so I do not have to link to the Github of fleur -->
 [Download](https://github.com/fdlk/molgenis-cargo) the entire project from GitHub.